Spain's daily coronavirus deaths decline as testing increases

 "Spain is already one of the countries making the most daily tests.
 More than 20,000, and we are increasing the number," Sanchez told a near-empty parliament.
-Spain's daily number of deaths from the coronavirus fell on Wednesday to 523 from 567, the health ministry said - well below a peak of 950 reached on April 2.
+Spain's daily number of deaths from the coronavirus fell to 523 on Wednesday from 567 the day before, the health ministry said - well below a peak of 950 reached on April 2.

+The International Monetary Fund has said Spain's economy is likely to suffer heavily from the pandemic, and the government is keen to reactivate whatever businesses it can as soon as possible, especially ahead of the tourist summer months.
+The IMF expected an 8% economic slump this year, because of the collapse in tourism and Spain's high proportion of small and medium-sized businesses, with the debt-to-GDP ratio projected to hit 113% - its highest level in over a century.
+It put the 2020 budget deficit at 9.5% of GDP, the widest in the euro zone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)